 Kile was welcomed into the fortress as soon as the ship docked, whilst the Circus Master, as the leader of the group was taken to meet the head of the project.

 The rest of the Circus Folk were quickly detained in a nearby cell.
-The inside of the facility was absolute beautiful.
-Just like Kile’s ship it was completely gold, with large green jewels and beautiful paintings encrusting the walls.
-Even the Circus Folk’s cell was bright and gold and beautiful.
+The inside of the facility was absolutely beautiful.
+Just like Kile’s ship it was completely gold, with large green jewels and stunning paintings encrusting the walls.
+Even the Circus Folk’s cell was bright and gold.

-“I don’ believe it.”
+“I don’t believe it.”
 The leader of the project said as he clapped eyes on the Circus Master.

 “Yes well when you dress like I do you kind of want to stand out in a crowd.”
 The Circus Master said somewhat flippantly.